-6 Top-Notch Two-Factor Authentication Plugins for WordPress
+6 Top-Notch Two-Factor Authentication Plugins for WordPress for 2020

 It’s easy to overlook the importance of using strong and secure passwords for your websites and applications.
 In an age of major data breaches, where checking if you’ve been pwned has become a necessity, nobody can profess that they’re exempt from potentially far-reaching security risks.